databio/example-projects/rna-seq/README.md

 To download publicly available Sequence Read data from the Gene Expression Omnibus (GEO), you can use the tool geofetch.
 Each data set has a GSE accession.
 For our example projects, we will be using GSE107655 and GSE108003.
-Follow [this link](https://github.com/pepkit/geofetch) to learn how to use the geofetch tool and download the data into SRA, then BAM format.
+Follow [this link](https://github.com/pepkit/geofetch) to learn how to use the geofetch tool and download the SRA data.
 The first step involving looper will be to convert the SRA files into BAM files.
 Example SRA_convert project config files for our two data sets are also in this repository.

 After the data is downloaded, we will need to make some adjustments to the annotation sheet, since geofetch does not work "out of the box".